Your Emotions and Feelings

 Managing Feelings

-Challenges with your feelings can arise with a diagnosis of a brain or spine tumor.
+Challenges with your feelings can arise when you’re diagnosed with a brain or spine tumor.
 It’s common to feel nervous about your treatments or worried about your outcome.

-Managing your emotions can help you shift the way you think, behave, and react to situations in a healthy way.
+Managing your emotions can help you shift the way you think and behave so you can react to situations in a healthy way.
 Use these tips to manage your feelings and take control of your life.

 Tips to Manage Your Feelings

-- Try to change how you look at things to help your outlook.
-If you can, change negative thoughts to positive thoughts.
+• Change how you look at things to help your outlook.
+If you can, change negative thoughts to positive ones.

-- Pay attention to what triggers negative feelings.
-Think about ways you can avoid those triggers.
+• Pay attention to what triggers negative feelings.
+Think about ways you can either avoid or deal those triggers.

-- Learn to recognize extreme emotions or thoughts.
+• Learn to recognize and address extreme emotions or thoughts.
 For example, feeling that you are never going to have something good happen to you is extreme.
 Work to change your thoughts.

-One of the most important things you can do for your mental health is being able to recognize when you’re not yourself.
-When you don’t find joy in the things you used to or you feel overwhelmed or burned out, it may help to take an active approach to manage your feelings.
-But if you need to, find a therapist to talk to about your thoughts and emotions.
+One of the most important things you can do for your mental health is recognizing when you’re not yourself.
+When you don’t find joy in the things you used to—or you feel overwhelmed or burned out—it may help to take an active approach to managing your feelings.
+If you need to, find a therapist to talk to about your thoughts and emotions.
 Doing so may help you understand and work through your feelings.

 Resources